How To Incorporate Collagen Into Your Skincare Routine

 "Collagen is one of the most produced proteins in your body," explains Dr. Dendy Engelman, MD, FACMS, FAAD, a board-certified cosmetic dermatologist and Mohs surgeon based in New York City.
 "It helps with muscle strength, skin elasticity, and a more youthful appearance."

-Ahead, we've scoped out the best-reviewed products so you can incorporate the powerhouse moisturizer ingredient into your own beauty routine.
+Ahead, we've scoped out the best-reviewed products so you can incorporate the powerhouse moisturiser ingredient into your own beauty routine.